7 Design Decisions That Transformed This Home by Bringing the Light In

 A Note on How I See Homes

-Light is not decoration.
-It’s direction.
+Light is not decoration — it is direction.

 • Where does the light naturally enter?